1 794 specimens of herbarium leaves, fruits,

 L.V.
 Khinshtein, I.P.
 Makoveeva, S.V.
 Tsigal, V.A.
 Gorbatov, M.M.
 Kukunov, V.M.

-considerable interest is book illustrations for various scientific, popular
+Book illustrations for various scientific, popular

 science, fiction, and children's books by V.V.
 Trofimov, N.N.
 Kondakov, O.F.